-In cases, where the importer or exporter is not able to determine the duty liability / make assessment for any reason, except in cases where examination is requested by the importer under proviso to sub-section (1) of Section 46, a request shall be made to the proper officer for assessment of the same under Section 18(a) of the Customs Act, 1962.
+- 7. In cases, where the importer or exporter is not able to determine the duty liability / make assessment for any reason, except in cases where examination is requested by the importer under proviso to sub-section (1) of Section 46, a request shall be made to the proper officer for assessment of the same under Section 18(a) of the Customs Act, 1962.
 In this situation an option is available to the proper officer of Customs to resort to provisional assessment of duty by asking the importer / exporter to furnish security as deemed fit by the proper officer for differential duty equal to duty provisionally assessed and duty finally payable after assessment.
-In this regard, it is clarified that importer should not resort to this provision in a routine manner and it is expected that this would be done in deserving cases only where importer or exporter is not able to assess the goods for duty for want of certain information / documents etc. As far as possible, steps should be taken to provide guidance to importers/ exporters so that they are able to self-assess and file the Bill of Entry.
-It should however be made clear that such guidance is not legally binding.

-7. Hence, in both the cases where no self-assessment is done and when self-assessment is done and reassessment is required under Section 17, the importer or exporter can opt for provisional assessment of duty by the proper officer of Customs.
-The difference is that when no self-assessment is done, the provisional assessment shall get converted into final assessment and when self-assessment is done, the provisional assessment shall get converted into final converted into re-assessment.
-Consequential changes are being made in the Customs (Provisional Duty Assessment) Regulations, 1963.

-8. Bill of Entry (Electronic Declaration) Regulations, 2011 are being framed in supersession of the Bill of Entry (Electronic Declaration) Regulations, 1995.
+In this regard, it is clarified that importer should not resort to this provision in a routine manner and it is expected that this would be done in deserving cases only where importer or exporter is not able to assess the goods for duty for want of certain information / documents etc. As far as possible, steps shall be taken to provide guidance to importers/ exporters so that they are able to self-assess and file the Bill of Entry.
+However, such guidance will not be legally binding. - 8.
+Hence, in both the cases where no self-assessment is done and when self-assessment is done and reassessment is required under Section 17, the importer or exporter can opt for provisional assessment of duty by the proper officer of Customs.
+The difference is that when no self-assessment is done, the provisional assessment shall get converted into final assessment and when self-assessment is done, the provisional assessment shall get converted into re-assessment.
+Consequential changes are being made in the Customs (Provisional Duty Assessment) Regulations, 1963. - 9.
+Bill of Entry (Electronic Declaration) Regulations, 2011 are being framed in supersession of the Bill of Entry (Electronic Declaration) Regulations, 1995.
 Bill of Entry (Electronic Declaration) Regulations, 2011 shall incorporate changes made vide Finance Act, 2011 and mandate self-assessment by the importer or exporter, as the case may be.
 While amending the same, requirements of ICES 1.5 shall be taken into account since the migration to ICES 1.5 in respect of locations having ICES 1.0 application is almost complete at all major Customs locations.
-Similarly, Shipping Bill (Electronic Declaration) Regulations,

-2011 are also being framed in tune with statutory provisions of Sections 17, 18 and 50 of the Customs Act, 1962.
+Similarly, Shipping Bill (Electronic Declaration) Regulations, 2011 are also being framed in tune with statutory provisions of Sections 17, 18 and 50 of the Customs Act, 1962.
 All these proposed changes viz. formulation of Regulations and amending formats of Bills of Entry / Shipping Bills requires detailed consultation with DG (Systems).
-Thus, these changes will take some time and till then, the existing Regulations and forms shall continue to apply to the extent these do not conflict with the amended statutory provisions that come into force from the date of enactment of the Finance Act, 2011.
+Thus, these changes will take some time and till then, the existing Regulations and forms shall continue to apply to the extent these do not conflict with the amended statutory provisions that come into force from the date of enactment of the Finance Act, 2011. - 10.

-9. The aforementioned changes have come into effect after the enactment of the Finance Act, 2011.
 Thus, it is clarified that all Bills of Entry or Shipping Bills which have been presented either electronically or manually before the date of enactment of the Finance Act, 2011 shall be governed by provisions of erstwhile Section 17 or Section 18 of the Customs Act, 1962.